 With the official start of winter only weeks away, there is no denying that we can all feel a change in the temperature.
 And with that, many of us may face the dreaded common winter cold.

-A quick Google search will reveals endless articles on how we can boost our immune system but is there actually any science behind them?
+A quick Google search will reveal endless articles on how we can boost our immune system but is there actually any science behind them?
 I took a look at the evidence…

 Vitamin C has many important functions in the body.
-It is an antioxidant meaning that it helps to fight free radicals which may contribute to aging and disease development.
-Moreover, Vitamin C is essential for the development of collagen in the body which plays a role in would healing.
+It is an antioxidant meaning that it helps to fight free radicals which may contribute to ageing and disease development.
+Moreover, Vitamin C is essential for the development of collagen in the body which leads to healthy nails, hair, skin and other benefits.

 That said, the link between vitamin C and the common cold is less clear.
-The current evidence suggest that healthy individuals, vitamin C supplementation does not protect against the common cold but may reduce the severity and duration of the symptoms.
+The current evidence suggest that for healthy individuals, vitamin C supplementation does not protect against the common cold but may reduce the duration of the symptoms.

 Oranges, pepper, berries and broccoli all contain high levels of vitamin C. Why not help your body meet its vitamin C requirements by including more of these foods in your diet?
 DropChef have added a delicious new Chicken and Broccoli Pasta Bake to the menu – key an eye out!